Table of Contents[Hide][Show]

 Many tents list size by the number of people they hold: 4-person, 6-person etc.

-For our purposes, we tended to try to find the best balance between a big enough size to fit us all while still being light enough to carry in.
+For our purposes, we try to find the best balance between a big enough size to fit us all while still being light enough to carry in.
 In most cases, we’ve opted for a slightly bigger and harder to carry tent that made sleeping easier because I’d rather sacrifice on the hike than overnight.

-Best Lightweight Tent for Backpacking
+Best Lightweight Tents for Backpacking

-Full size family tents are decently heavy- like 40+ pounds heavy.
-This isn’t much normally, but when you are also carrying in several gallons of water, a pack with 40+ pounds of gear and a baby, it is tough!
+Full-size family tents are decently heavy (like 40+ pounds! heavy!).
+This isn’t much normally, but when you are also carrying in several gallons of water, a pack with 40+ pounds of gear, and a baby, it is tough!

 - The total weight is still less

 - Several people can each carry a small tent instead of one person being stuck with the entire thing (a good time to use my favorite parenting rule)

-- There are a lot more sleeping arrangements- kids in one tent, parents in the other, or splitting up parents with kids in multiple tents.
+- There are a lot more sleeping arrangements: kids in one tent, parents in the other, or splitting up parents with kids in multiple tents.

 Backpacking Tent for Families: Our Pick